 As with bear territory, it’s a good idea to be noisy to avoid startling a cougar.
 Talk among your group, carry a bell, and get extra loud when the wind is blowing strong or around loud water.

 By now, you’ve figured out that avoiding the cougar altogether is the best strategy.
 If you do come across a cougar on a hike, stay calm.
 Make sure that the cougar isn’t backed into a corner: give it a chance to escape.
 Ensure that kids are protected, and back up slowly, keeping your eye on the wildcat.
 You want to make yourself look as large as possible.

 If the cougar scoots off, then get out of the area quickly.
-If it follows you or acts aggressively, don’t back down: be loud, bear your teeth, and maintain eye contact.
+If it follows you or acts aggressively, don’t back down: be loud, bare your teeth, and maintain eye contact.
 Keep making yourself as large as possible, and start thinking about what potential weapons you might be able to use—a walking stick is a good option.
 The goal: make sure the cougar sees you as a threat, not as prey.
 If the worst-case scenario comes to life and the cougar attacks, fight back and aim for the eyes and the face.